 If there is any suspicion of malpractice or collusion and an investigation is deemed necessary this will occur in line with Training Qualifications UK’s Malpractice and Maladministration Policy.

 If this protocol and guidance is not adhered to, and malpractice is believed to have occurred, this will result in the Learner/Apprentice’s exam receiving a ‘void’ grade.
 If the Learner/Apprentice believes the malpractice verdict to be false or the situation differs to that which has been presented during invigilation, Training Qualifications UK’s Appeals process should be followed.

 At the End of the Exam

 Finishing the Exam

 After completing their exam, the Learner/Apprentice must ensure they submit their test by following the on-screen guidance.
 When undertaking a short answer questions exam using Zoom the allocated Training Qualifications UK Invigilator will inform the Learner/Apprentice when five minutes remain of the pre-defined allotted time and when the pre-defined allotted time has fully elapsed.

 Submitting Tests and Receiving Results

-After questions have been submitted onto the Verve Exams system, the Learner/Apprentice will be provided with confirmation that their exam has been received and the timeframe involved for results issuing.
+After questions have been submitted to the Verve Exams system, the Learner/Apprentice will be provided with confirmation that their exam has been received and the timeframe for receiving results.

 Question Applicability during the Covid-19 Pandemic